black-sliver/PopTracker/BUILD.md

 - if you use debian older than bookworm or Ubuntu older than 22.04, you will have to install libsdl 2.0.18 or newer from source
 - run `make native CONF=RELEASE` to generate `./build/<platform>/poptracker` binary
-- run with working directory set to the source directory, or copy assets + binary into a single folder
+- run binary with working directory set to the source directory, copy assets + binary into a single folder or copy assets to `~/PopTracker/assets`

 ## Build on Windows